 Dallol Volcano is not a true volcano.
 Here, in the thick salt layers has intruded basaltic magma.
-As the groundwater descends deeper, it meets overheated rocks and turns into vapour.
-When the pressure of vapour reaches critical level, the ground (here – salt) above this superheated vapour is blown off in spectacular explosion, leaving a crater – maar.
+As the groundwater descends deeper, it meets overheated rocks and turns into vapor.
+When the pressure of vapor reaches a critical level, the ground (here – salt) above this superheated vapor is blown off in a spectacular explosion, leaving a crater – maar.

-Last time such explosion took place in 1926, some 1.5 km to the south-west from the main crater of Dallol Volcano.
+Last time such an explosion took place in 1926, some 1.5 km to the southwest from the main crater of Dallol Volcano.
 Now in the site of this explosion is located deep, 30 m wide, round pit, filled with orange brine.

-Will there be more explosions in future?
+Will there be more explosions in the future?
 Most likely – yes.
 This can happen every second.

 The 1.5 by 3 km large crater of Dallol Volcano has formed by the collapse of salt layers.
 Multiple hot springs above the hot magma have washed out the salt layers, leaving voids, which at some moment have collapsed.

 The salts of Danakil Depression are white or transparent – just like the table salt.
 There have been mixed diverse salts – the well-known halite (NaCl), but also sylvite, carnallite, kainite.

 Volcanic heat though brings up from the depths other, more colorful elements – the bright yellow sulfur and the iron.
 Iron adds lots of colors – green, blue-green, orange, brown.

 All of this – the immense layer of salts and the colorful iron compounds and sulfur are blended by the countless hot springs in the crater of Dallol Volcano.
 This has resulted in one of the most unusual landscapes on Earth.